 STEP 4: If you make this craft, don’t forget to leave a rating and comment!

-More spring crafts you’ll love!
+More kids crafts you’ll love!

 Leprechaun Kid – Easy St. Patrick’s Day Craft